simonmika/egmontmika.com/content/blog/better-than-a-thrill.md

 Doing something that matters!

 Exciting is fine, yet, mattering is way more important.
+And still more exciting than a thrill.

-And even more exciting than a thrill.
+Even in the long run.